jiaxing-liu/hxp-Notes/Computer-Engineering/install-qbittorrent.md

 systemctl restart nginx
 ```

-the default username and password for qbittorrt is`admin` and `adminadmin`
+the default username and password for qbittorrent is`admin` and `adminadmin`